Answers to your Questions!

 Physiotherapy is a registered healthcare profession in Ontario that works to restore your health and well being.
 With incredibly in-depth knowledge of the human body, a physiotherapist provides a multitude of different services to assess, diagnose and rehabilitate your injury, illness and/or pain.
 They can help you become stronger, more flexible, reduce pain, improve movement capabilities and prevent further injury.

 What should I expect?

-Your first assessment is 60 minutes, where the physiotherapist will go through your injury’s history in detail.
+Your first assessment is up to 60 minutes, where the physiotherapist will go through your injury’s history in detail.
 Any previous tests or imaging you have had done will be discussed.
 Then the physiotherapist will do a physical assessment to get a thorough understanding of your injury.
 From there they will communicate what they think is going on and provide treatment for pain relief, to restore movement and/ or to strengthen the affected area.
 They will also provide attendance recommendation and home exercise prescription to you at this time.

 Do I have to be vaccinated or need to show proof of vaccination against COVID19?
-DO I have to wear a mask?
+Do I have to wear a mask?

 No, as an essential service we are open to provide all of our services regardless of your COVID19 vaccination status, Per Ontario Regulation 645/21 https://www.ontario.ca/laws/regulation/r21645.

 Yes, we are still requiring all clients to wear a mask for their appointments to ensure the safety of everyone.